Theodore Solomons Trail day 4, Cliff Creek to a camp below Elizabeth Pass

 Every day of this hike I’ve had less endurance, stopping to wheeze for breath every few hundred yards.
 I hiked much faster and with less effort on my training hikes in Boulder.
 I’m having to stop and catch my breath just doing camp chores.
 I haven’t had much appetite either, and I am going to carry a couple of pounds of food into my Cedar Grove resupply.
 There has been a lot of watermelon snow, maybe I am being poisoned by those nasty little dinoflagellates spewing their toxins into the streams below the snowfields.

-Made it down through Redwood Meadows to the Kaweah River in good time.
-The first item of business was to ford Cliff Creek, which is supposed to be a proxy for how hard it will be to ford the Kaweah.
+The first item of business this morning was to ford Cliff Creek, which is supposed to be a proxy for how hard it will be to ford the Kaweah.
 I had camped on the near side last night as the water looked high, a lot of water busting its way down the canyon.

 It wasn’t much lower in the morning but the ford was made easy by a band of gravel banked up behind some rocks making for shallow footing in the fast water.
+First ford out of the way, I made it down through Redwood Meadows to the Kaweah River in good time.

-The valley above Redwood Meadows sported a few dozen impressive Sequoias (not that there’s any other kind) plus either some Redwoods or large cedars.
+The valley above Redwood Meadows sports a few dozen impressive Sequoias (not that there’s any other kind) plus either some Redwoods or large cedars.
 I assume the former given the place name.
 I didn’t know that Redwoods grew anywhere but the coast, and that they would share habitat with Sequoias.
 So I guess I learned something.

 Looking up – way up – in Redwood Grove